stormpath/stormpath.github.io/source/express/quickstart/index.markdown

 ## Final Code

-In the end, your Flask app should look like this:
+In the end, your Express app should look like this:

     var express = require('express');
     var stormpath = require('express-stormpath');